-The Clark County School District participates in Nevada Medicaid's School Health Services (SHS) program and provides school health services to children with a Plan of Care (such as an Individualized Education Program) at no cost to parents/quardians.

-Federal Medicaid funds are available to school districts to help recover the costs of providing districts to help recover the costs of providing these necessary services.
+The Clark County School District participates in Nevada Medicaid's School Health Services (SHS) program and provides school health services to children with a Plan of Care (such as an Individualized districts to help recover the costs of providing these necessary services.
 To access these funds, the District participates in the Nevada Department of Health and Human Services, Division of Health Care Financing and Policy (DHCFP) Medicaid SHS program.